etesync/etebase-docs/docs/overview.md

 ## Revisions

 You won't often be interacting with revisions directly, but it's still good to know they are there.
-Essentially, every time you change a collection or an item a new revision is created.
+Essentially, every time you change a collection or an item, a new revision is created.
 Each revision is a snapshot of the collection or item at that point in time so you can easily view and rollback changes.

 This is very useful if you would like to offer a change history to your users, or even if you just want to make sure your data is never lost, even if you make a mistake.